Fungi Field Trip

 This documentary has a 5-star rating at Common Sense Media, the gold standard for children’s programming.
 The reviewer called the film “one of the most positive and hopeful documentaries in years, this lean, beautiful, entertaining mushroom movie suggests that the answers to many of our problems could grow naturally and abundantly.”

-Want to learn more about foraging?
+Want to learn more about foraging and mycology?

 Fantastic Fungi, directed by Louie Schwartzberg, is a consciousness-shifting film that takes us on an immersive journey through time and scale into the magical earth beneath our feet, an underground network that can heal and save our planet.